Which place is cheaper, San Diego or Baltimore?

 The winter brings many poeple to Baltimore as well as San Diego.
 Also, the museums, the shopping scene, and the cuisine are the main draw to San Diego this time of year.

 The weather in Baltimore can be very cold.
 In January, Baltimore is generally much colder than San Diego.
-Temperatures in Baltimore average around 32°F (0°C), and San Diego stays around 57°F (14°C).
+Daily temperatures in Baltimore average around 32°F (0°C), and San Diego fluctuates around 57°F (14°C).

 The sun comes out a lot this time of the year in San Diego.
 In the winter, Baltimore often gets less sunshine than San Diego.
 Baltimore gets 153 hours of sunny skies this time of year, while San Diego receives 239 hours of full sun.